timarkh/tsakorpus/docs/configuration.rst

 There are two configuration files you need before you launch your corpus: ``/conf/corpus.json`` and ``/conf/categories.json``.
 The latter describes tags and categories; you can find more :doc:`here </categories>`.
 This page describes ``corpus.json``.

+Note that in some cases, you may also want to change the default values of some Elasticsearch parameters (see below).

 Configuring your corpus
 -----------------------